trilitech/tezos-developer-docs/docs/tutorials/smart-rollup/set-up.md

    1. Verify that you have Rust version 1.73.0 or later installed by running `rustc --version`.

-   1. If you have an earlier version of Rust, use the `rustup` command to use version 1.73.0:
+   1. If you have a version of Rust later than 1.73.0, use the `rustup override` command to use version 1.73.0:

       ```bash
       rustup override set 1.73.0